 Designer, Mish Weaver, responded to the working title ‘Shifting Planes, Emerging Landscapes…’ and the fact of aerial choreography, by seeking to move the set from a state of ground based solidity, through a measured outburst into the space and the air, to a point of disarray.

 That was ‘Shift’.

-Our most recent touring production ‘Rites of War’, made in collaboration with choreographer Darshan Singh Bhuller had narrative as it’s main driver.
+Our 2014 touring production ‘Rites of War’, made in collaboration with choreographer Darshan Singh Bhuller had narrative as it’s main driver.

 ‘Rites of War’s ambition was to play during a period of remembrance as a meaningful, relevant and powerful work that would stimulate thought and debate, evoke empathy and speak of ordinary people in extraordinary situations, joining a growing body of work that responds to wars fought in Iraq and Afghanistan since 9/11.

 With the aerial work in ‘RoW’ we were very clear that if it didn’t add to or (forgive the pun), heighten the narrative and impact it didn’t go in.
 We didn’t want to use aerial ‘trickery’ for its own sake, it had to earn its place.